learn-co-curriculum/dsc-classes-and-instances/README.md

 # Classes and Instances

 ## Introduction
 In this lesson, you'll take a look at class and instance objects in Python and how to create them.
 As discussed, classes are our way of creating code objects.
 A Python class can be thought of as the blueprints for creating a code object (or **instance object**).
 It has both the layout for new objects as well as the ability to create those objects.
-When you **initialize**, or make a new instance object from a class, you are essentially pressing a button on an assembly line that instantly rolls out a new instance object.
+When you **initialize** or make a new instance object from a class, you are essentially pressing a button on an assembly line that instantly rolls out a new instance object.
 For example, if you were dealing with a `Car` class, you would get a brand new car from the assembly line.
 In cases where you want to create multiple objects, you can see how this functionality would be extremely useful.

 ## Objectives